Deep Dive

 Multilayer Aggregation

-To scale aggregation without exhausting zkVM memory, aggregation is split in two programs:
+To scale aggregation without exhausting zkVM memory, aggregation is split into two programs:

 2. Chunk Aggregator Aggregates all chunk-level proofs into a single final proof.
 It receives: